Pasay

-Pasay, officially the City of Pasay (Lungsod ng Pasay; [ˈpaː.saɪ̯]), is a 1st class highly urbanized city in the National Capital Region of the Philippines.
-According to the 2020 census, it has a population of 440,656 people.
+Pasay, officially the City of Pasay (Lungsod ng Pasay; [ˈpaː.saɪ̯]), is a highly urbanized city in the National Capital Region of the Philippines.
+According to the 2024 census, it has a population of 453,186 people.

 Due to its location just south of Manila, Pasay quickly became an urban town during the American colonial period.
+It is now best known for being the site of most of Ninoy Aquino International Airport and of complexes such as Newport City and the SM Central Business Park.

+Etymology

+There are possible explanations on the origins of the city's name: